 These individuals can be contacted at the following address: Faulkner State Community College, 1900 U.S. Highway 31 South, Bay Minette, Alabama , 36507.
 Information on the College’s non-discrimination policy will be made available in large type upon request.
 Also this information will be read to any person making the request.

 Faulkner State Community College offers activities, programs, and services that promote academic support, leadership, and social and cultural experiences.
 An outline of student activities is included in the College Catalog and on the College’s website.
 Enquiries regarding student activities may be directed to the Dean of Student Services Office, 251-580-2122.
 Click here to review information regarding student activities.

 Facilities and Services for Disabled Students

 Students with special needs are encouraged to speak with the Dean of Student Development, Dr. Brenda Kennedy, 251-580-2180.
-Information regarding the Americans’ with Disabilities Act (ADA) can be found on pages 39 through 41 in the 2010-2011 College Catalog.
+Information regarding the Americans’ with Disabilities Act (ADA) can be found here.

 Student Body Diversity